Đỗ Hoàng Điềm

-Do Hoang Diem (Đỗ Hoàng Điềm, also known as Diem Do) is the current chairman of pro-democracy Việt Tân.
+Do Hoang Diem (Đỗ Hoàng Điềm, also known as Diem Do) is the former chairman of the pro-democracy party Việt Tân.
 He is a prominent leader in the Vietnamese democracy movement.

 Early life and career

-Do Hoang Diem graduated from the University of Houston with an MBA degree.
-Following business school, he worked as an executive in industries including banking, entertainment, health care and electronics.
+Do Hoang Diem attended the University of Houston to earn his MBA.
+After graduating business school in 1987, he worked as an executive in industries including banking, entertainment, health care and electronics.

 Diem became very active in the Vietnamese American community.
-He served on the Vietnamese Professionals Society's first Board of Directors from 1991 to 1992, was a radio and TV talk show host for Little Saigon Broadcasting and was also a member of the Executive Board of the Vietnamese Community of Southern California.
-Most notably, as a member of the Vietnamese Public Affairs Committee (VPAC), a grassroots organization aiming to empower Vietnamese Americans, he testified numerous times in the United States Congress about human rights violations in Vietnam and US-Vietnam relations.
+He served on the Vietnamese Professionals Society's first Board of Directors from 1991 to 1992, was a radio and TV talk show host for Little Saigon Broadcasting, and was also a member of the Executive Board of the Vietnamese Community of Southern California.
+Most notably, Diem testified numerous times in the United States Congress about human rights violations in Vietnam and US-Vietnam relations as a member of the Vietnamese Public Affairs Committee (VPAC), a grassroots organization aiming to empower Vietnamese Americans.